arun786/MultiThreadingBasics/CountDownLatch.md

 1. await() - The main thread waits till all the threads complete.
 2. countdown() - to inform countdown latch to decrease the count.

+once CountDownLatch is initialized, we cannot change the value.
+It can only be decremented using countdown(). we cannot reuse countdown latch.

     package ConceptOfCountDownLatch;